Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 As with the code weight by descriptor bubble plots, these visuals can quickly expose complex multi-dimensional relations between variables across sub-groups and provide quick access to the underlying qualitative content.

-You can also view our blog post on this type of chart.
+You can also view our Article on this type of chart.

 Code Co-Occurrence Matrix